RealityHertz/Greenhouse-Project/README.md

 ![PLC RS232 Translator](https://github.com/RealityHertz/Greenhouse-Project/blob/main/Documentation/Images/PLC_RS232.png)

-- The image above shows the RS232 to TTL translator module that allows the PLC to communicated with the Arduino pictured to allow for sending of commands and recieving of data.
+- The image above shows the RS232 to TTL translator module that allows the PLC to communicate with the Arduino pictured to allow for sending of commands and recieving of data.

 ### Water Level System Images

 ![Water Level Image](https://github.com/RealityHertz/Greenhouse-Project/blob/main/Documentation/Images/Water_Level_Photo.png)

-- Pictured above is the breadboard containing the water level sensor and the Arduino Nano 33 IoT for the water level sensor as it is being tested.
+- Pictured above is the breadboard containing the water level sensor and the Arduino Nano 33 IoT for the water level system as it is being tested.

 ### CO2 and NO2 System Images